ubccr/coldfront/docs/pages/plugin/how_to_create_a_plugin.md

 ## Option 1: Connect Your App Manually

+!!! info
-!!!
-Info Note: To override any other default ColdFront templates, follow these instructions from our docs.
+    Note: To override any other default ColdFront templates, follow these instructions from our docs.
 This option is best if you would not like to use pip to install your app.
 It is important to note, however, that when updating your ColdFront version, that you would need to keep in mind that these files are placed within the app's own files.

 ### Set Up Your App